unumotors/mongoose-harakiri/README.md

 # mongoose-harakiri

-**Mongoose Harakiri ensures a stable connection with mongoose, and kills itself if it can't establish one.**
+**Mongoose Harakiri ensures a stable connection with mongoose, and kills itself if it can't establish one**

 ## Behavior

 - Replaces good old `mongoose.connect` call
 - Doesn't create a new connection if mongoose is already connected
 - If it can't connect, it kills itself, so no more hanging processes!
-- If it can't re-connect, it kills itself, so no more hanging processes!
+- If it loses connection and can't reconnect, it kills itself, so no more hanging processes!
+This is useful in sharded clusters where reconnect to Mongos is [broken in MongoClient](https://jira.mongodb.org/browse/NODE-1340)
 - If there are any problems with mongoose, it kills itself, so no more hanging processes!
 - Gives you nice log messages about every action so that you can clearly see what went on
 - It uses SSL by default when `NODE_ENV` is set to anything other than `development` (but **does not validate** it.)
 - It authenticates against the `admin` database

 ## Motivation

 In the era of cloud computing, orchestration tools, and Kubernetes, we need reliable database connections more than ever.
 Since the orchestration tool can respawn a container that exits with an error, it's preferable to surface connection problems and explicitly try to re-initiate the connection by killing and spawning the whole container again.
 Also, applications that rely on databases shouldn't be alive if they aren't actually connected to a database, because they are in fact useless.

 ## Usage

-### `connect(connectionString, [options]) => Boolean`
+### `connect(connectionString, [options]) => Promise<Mongoose>`

 Connects to a given mongo server.
-Optionally takes [connection options](https://mongodb.github.io/node-mongodb-native/1.4/driver-articles/mongoclient.html?highlight=server#db-a-hash-of-options-at-the-db-level-overriding-or-adjusting-functionality-not-supported-by-the-url).
-Returns true when a new connection established, false when there's already an established connection.
+Optionally takes [connection options](https://mongodb.github.io/node-mongodb-native/2.2/api/MongoClient.html#connect).
+Returns a promise containing the mongoose connection.

 ```js
 const mongooseHarakiri = require('mongoose-harakiri')